Adi shares her top 3 German Christmas Markets not to miss plus a bonus market in France and where to buy your Christmas tree in Stuttgart.

 Because this past summer we visited Rothenburg, Germany I was dead set on visiting again in winter, to experience its famous Christmas market, Rothenburg Reiterlesmarkt, and get the best out of a German Christmas tradition.

-Held between Nov 25th and Dec 23rd (in 2017 it will start on Dec 1st), a visit is a must during the Advent period.
+Held between Dec 1st and Dec 23rd, a visit is a must during the Advent period.
 Every year, the medieval town of Rothenburg ob der Tauber is transformed into a winter’s fairy tale.
 Since the 15th-century, Advent festivities have been paired with a fantastic Christmas market.
 This market can look back on over 500 years of living history that has hardly changed since its origins.

 During the day, it can feel a little overwhelming with people.
 However, since many of them arrive with tour buses which later leave, wait for the evening to be left in the company of locals.
 The market is small, contained in front of the city hall, but the whole centre sparkles with lights.